Strategic dominance

 In game theory, a strategy A dominates another strategy B if A will always produce a better result than B, regardless of how any other player plays.
 Some very simple games (called straightforward games) can be solved using dominance.

+A strategy that is not dominated by another strategy is called admissible.
+A common assumption in game theory is that rational players use admissible strategies.

 Terminology

 A player can compare two strategies, A and B, to determine which one is better.
 The result of the comparison is one of: